plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 Rationale
 ^^^^^^^^^
 Checkpoints are assertions that a certain state update occured/was included, and that it has no intersecting unspent state updates in its history.
-Because the operator may publish an invalid block, it must undergo a challenge period in which the parties who care about the unspent state update in the history exit it, and use it to challenge the checkpoint.
+Because the aggregator may publish an invalid block, it must undergo a challenge period in which the parties who care about the unspent state update in the history exit it, and use it to challenge the checkpoint.

 -------------------------------------------------------------------------------